 I remember when I build my first inverter, I became so happy that I invited all my friends to see my homemade inverter.
 I am sure you will feel the same after building it.

 Caution: This circuit involves 240V and 500W which can be fatal.
 You should take all security precautions before building this circuit.
 Preferably use electricity protective gloves and try not to play with the inverter circuit when it is operational.
 You must have the necessary knowledge of electronics to build this circuit.

 Alright, let us get to work.
 There are a lot of inverter circuit diagrams available online.
 Some of them are complex and others are low-performance.
 I have researched a lot of them but in the end, I had to design my inverter circuit.
 It is comparable to any professionally made inverter but still is simple enough for you to build.

 Here is the inverter circuit diagram.
 It is better to print this entire page and keep it with you while building the inverter.

 Expected Cost: It took me less than $100 to complete this circuit.

 You will need the following parts.

-I have used a two-stage regulated power supply to avoid frequency changes with the drop of battery voltage.
-First stage is 7809 which is a standalone voltage regulator.
+I have used a two-stage regulated power supply to avoid frequency changes with the drop in battery voltage.
+The first stage is 7809 which is a standalone voltage regulator.
 It converts 12V DC to 9V DC.
-Then we have used a 22 Ohm resistor and then a zener diode of 8.2V which forces voltage to stay at 8.2V.
+Then we used a 22 Ohm resistor and then a Zener diode of 8.2V which forces the current to stay at 8.2V.
 The 22 Ohm resistor is there just to aid the Zener diode.